saintmalik/blog.saintmalik.me/blog/2022-02-21-documentation-gateway-open-source.md

 - ### READMEs

-Not all open source projects do have a documentation repo or a dedicated documentation folder, some projects always leave their documentation in the README.md file and it is always located at the root of the repository.
+Not all open source projects do have a documentation repo or a dedicated documentation folder,.

+Some projects always leave their documentation in the README.md file and it is always located at the root of the repository.

 The readme file does contain installation guides, how to use guides and in some projects it can be much more than that.

-So you can try out the installation guide to see what works and what doesnt work, an example is a Subdomain Recon tool, see their old installation guide, which doesn't work well for others and the update of the new installation guide that works.
+So you can try out the installation guide to see what works and what doesnt work, an example is a Subdomain Recon tool.

+See their old installation guide, which doesn't work well for others and the update of the new installation guide that works.

 <picture>
   <source type="image/webp" srcset="https://saintmalikme.mo.cloudinary.net/bgimg/Knock-Subdomain-Scan-README.webp" alt="Knock-Subdomain-Scan-README"/>